JuliaInterop/MATLAB.jl/README.md

 ## Usage

+### Display

+If the ``DISPLAY`` environment variable is not set or if the ``MATLAB_NO_DISPLAY`` environment variable is set, MATLAB will be run in 'no display'/'no jvm' mode.
+This allows:

+1. To run matlab on a server without any display server

+2. Speedup the matlab session startup.

 ### MxArray class

 An instance of ``MxArray`` encapsulates a MATLAB variable.
 This package provides a series of functions to manipulate such instances.